 The Wind and the Rain: A story about Sunny’s Bar, by Oscar Fock

 Sunnys Bar is a community staple in Red Hook.
-It has served local patrons and out-of-towners alike for over a hundred years as one of Brooklyns most prolific watering holes.
+It has served local patrons and out-of-towners alike for over a hundred years, first as a lunch spot for dockworkers, and since the 1990’s as a archetypal Red Hook watering hole.

 Now, it is also the subject of a play, titled The Wind and the Rain: A story about Sunnys Bar.
 The Wind and the Rain: A story about Sunnys Bar rock-skips across the decades, reaching into the deep past and leaping into the future.
 Beginning at The Waterfront Museum and ending at Sunnys Bar, it invites audiences inside the lives of the real people who became the fabric of this community.
 The Wind and the Rain uses immersive design technology to tell a quintessential New York Story about how the currents of time and nature shaped our lives,” writes the press release.
 The play begins with a story about Tone Johansen, the widow of Sunny and the owner-operator of the bar, trying to save the bar following Hurricane Sandy.
 The story then takes us non-linearly through generations and eras, accompanied by live music (a new local musician will join the band every night) and creative light installations.